 Operating a Natural Gas BBQ

 With the above ease in mind, taste and cooking flavor tends to raise a bit of debate among BBQ zealots.
-Some feel that the flavor that comes from charcoal cooking cannot be duplicated by any kind of gas cooking, period.
+Some feel that the flavor that comes from charcoal cooking cannot be duplicated by any kind of gas cooking, because you won’t be able to get the real smoky flavor.

 Costs and Expenses